The Gross-Zagier-Zhang formula over function fields: Introduction

+Using the geometrized relative trace formula, Yun and W. Zhang \cite{YZ} \cite{YZ2} proved an amazing formula relating higher derivatives of $L$-functions and intersection numbers on the moduli stacks of shtukas in odd characteristics.
+Their formula applies to representations with trivial central character and Iwahori level-structures.
+Our modular curve is closely related to a special case of the moduli stack of shtukas when $\BB$ is only ramified at one place.

+We hope to generalize this higher derivative formula to more general representations, using the arithmetic relative trace formula as in this work.
+Indeed, one obstacle in Yun and W. Zhang's geometric approach is that they need to construct precise matching functions.
+However, our choices of matching functions are more flexible, by allowing an extra term (i.e., the last term in \eqref{bbb}).

 For groups over number fields other than $\GL_2$, a generalization of the Gross-Zagier formula was conjectured by Gan-Gross-Prasad \cite{GGP} and refined by S. Zhang \cite{Zha10}.
-The arithmetic relative trace formula approach in \cite{Zha12} is proposed to attack this conjecture.
-In the setting of \cite{Zha12}, partial results on the arithmetic fundamental lemma (for the unit element in the spherical Hecke algebra) and the arithmetic smooth matching (for horizontal intersections) in higher dimensional cases were proved by Rapoport, Smithling, Terstiege and W. Zhang \cite{Zha12} \cite{RTZ} \cite{RSZ15} \cite{RSZ16} \cite{RSZ17}.
-The local relative trace formula identity (also called local spherical character identity) over $p$-adic fields, conjectured in \cite{Zha14b}, was proved by Beuzart-Plessis \cite{BP}.
+W. Zhang \cite{Zha12} proposed the arithmetic relative trace formula approach to attack this conjecture.
+During the revision of this paper, W. Zhang \cite{Zha19} proved the arithmetic fundamental lemma over $\BQ$ for large enough primes.
+Cases of the arithmetic smooth matching were proved by Rapoport, Smithling, Terstiege and W. Zhang \cite{RSZ15} \cite{RSZ16} \cite{RSZ17}.
+The spherical character identity over $p$-adic fields, conjectured in \cite{Zha14b}, was proved by Beuzart-Plessis \cite{BP}\cite{BP1}.